blahosyl/enlightened-publishing/README.md

 **Enlightened Publishing** is the responsive landing page of [Prof. Curt Rice](https://www.linkedin.com/in/curtrice/) offering workshops on academic publishing for early-carreer researchers, such as PhD students and postdoctoral researchers.
 It is expected to launch in May 2024.

-The site provides an internet presence for the client, allowing him to reach potential customers interested in commissioning him for a workshop.
+The site provides an internet presence for the client, allowing him to reach senior academics (e.g. rectors or deans) interested in commissioning him for a workshop for their junior colleagues.

 Interested academics can gain an overview of how the the workshop solves common problems in academic publishing, why the client is highly qualified to educate about these, and the means to get in touch with him.